 Learn About Natural Health Careers

 This discipline offers many natural health careers, treatments and health care practices that are beginning to be recognized in the medical community as natural healing arts that promote wellness through disease prevention.
 In fact, according to a CDC National Health Statistics report, "Approximately 38 percent of adults in the United States aged 18 years and over, and nearly 12 percent of U.S. children aged 17 years and under, use some form of complementary and alternative medicine (CAM)."
-As these healing methods continue to become integrated with mainstream health care, the outlook for careers in the natural healing field remain strong.
+As these healing methods continue to become integrated with mainstream health care, the outlook for natural health careers remain strong.
 This is why alternative medicine careers have seen such tremendous growth.

 It is exciting to note the increasing acceptance and visibility of alternative, natural health and complementary forms of healing—especially in specialty areas like chiropractic, acupuncture and herbal therapy that are less known by the general public.

-A report developed by the Institute for Alternative Futures noted that today, complementary and alternative approaches to health and medicine are among the fastest growing aspects of health care.
-This reported concluded the following statistics:
+A report developed by the Institute for Alternative Futures noted that today, complementary and alternative approaches to health and medicine are among the fastest growing aspects of health care and natural health careers.
+This reported concluded the following:

 - Many doctors and nurses now seek information and continuing education in natural medicine modalities.

 - Natural health degree schools and practitioners also promote research to validate and further their professions (for example, some natural healing arts schools now have their own research departments).

 - Collaborative healing arts centers and integrative medicine clinics are opening up across the U.S. to address the needs of the whole person from a variety of healing arts perspectives.

 - Moreover, patient demand for health insurance coverage for natural therapies is increasing as people want improved access to alternative therapies.